zsparal/api-documentation/source/wallets/applepay.rst

 An easy way to integrate Apple Pay is by adding Apple Pay to the payment method selection.
 The "Checkout with Pay" button will then be shown in the Mollie Checkout.

-First, you must indicate to the :doc:`List Methods API </reference/v2/methods-api/list-methods>` which wallets you support in your checkout by adding the ``includeWallets=applepay`` parameter.
+First, you must indicate to the :doc:`List methods endpoint </reference/v2/methods-api/list-methods>` on the Methods API which wallets you support in your checkout by adding the ``includeWallets=applepay`` parameter.

 .. code-block:: bash
    :linenos: